Sharon M. Joyce Director

-In 2016, while serving as the Bergen County Prosecutor, Attorney General Gurbir Grewal developed an innovative prosecutor-led program known as OHH.
+In 2016, while serving as the Bergen County Prosecutor, Former Attorney General Gurbir Grewal developed an innovative prosecutor-led program known as OHH.
 Through OHH, law enforcement actively links individuals with substance use disorder to treatment and/or recovery services.
 The traditional model that started in Bergen County involves law enforcement officers arresting users purchasing heroin or other narcotics at open-air drug markets and then immediately offering to link those individuals to care.
 The charges are not dropped if the user accepts help, but every effort is made to place him or her on the path to recovery.

 How Has OHH Expanded?

 In 2018, the Department of Law & Public Safety expanded the Bergen County OHH model to four additional counties – Union, Morris, Passaic, and Sussex.
 Thereafter, supported by funding from the Centers for Disease Control and Prevention, OHH was expanded to 17 counties.
 Thanks to $2.2 million in Governor Murphy Opioids Funding, OHH is now operational in all 21 counties.

 New Jersey is a national model for how to use data-sharing programs to better understand and respond to the opioid epidemic.

 The New Jersey State Police Drug Monitoring Initiative launched the At Risk Matrix Delivery (ARMD) as a way to offer law enforcement participating in OHH the opportunity to leverage available drug data— including law enforcement naloxone administration data and drug arrest data—to identify at-risk individuals in specific jurisdictions.
 The compiled data equips OHH programs with the intelligence necessary to identify at-risk individuals, conduct targeted outreach, and offer them linkage to care.

 How Can OHH Programs Take Advantage of ARMD?